Julestar Dogs are registered with The Timber Dog Club UK.

 Timber Dog Club UK.

 The club carries two separate data bases and registration.
-With the newer DNA tests that are now available, it has been found that some dogs may have traceable Wolf in their ancestry, along with some of the other dog breeds and while being considered low content, never the less is there.
-If, tested dogs results show this, then resultant progeny will be registered on the relevant data base for those with any found content.
+With the Embark DNA screening, it has been found that some dogs have traceable wolf markers in their ancestry, along with many of the other dog breeds and while being considered very low content, never the less is there.
+When, tested dogs results show this, then resultant progeny will be registered on the relevant data base for those with any found content.

 The Northern Inuit and British Timber Dog are loyal and affectionate and get on well with children and other dogs, as with all breeds they should not be left unsupervised with young children as they can be boisterous in play and because they are big dogs, knock them over.
 They can be quite independant and strong willed.
 These breeds are not so work driven as sled dogs or huskies, but tend more to like being an interactive part of the family.